wandb/docs/docs/guides/integrations/dagster.md

     "get": "default_table_name",
 },
 ```
-This configuration means that for all partitions not explicitly configured, data will be fetched from the table named `default_table_name`.
+This configuration means that for all partitions not explicitly configured, data is fetched from the table named `default_table_name`.

 **Specific partition configuration**